Top 5 UMAT Exam Tips

 Posted on May 4, 2017 by Ashley Kim

-The UMAT is a skills-based exam, designed to assess critical thinking, problem solving, understanding people and abstract non-verbal reasoning.
+The UMAT is a skills-based exam, designed to assess critical thinking, problem-solving, understanding people and abstract non-verbal reasoning.
 You will need extensive and guided exposure to the UMAT’s unique exam style to ace the exam.
+To increase your chance of acing UMAT make sure you read our Beginners Guide to UMAT Preparation.
 But do you have an exam game plan?
 Here are a few tips below to help you on the big day!

 1. Have a plan of attack